What is Value Creation Planning?

 Escaped Defects is a simple but effective measure of overall software delivery quality.
 It can be tracked in a number of ways, but most involve tracking defects by criticality/priority.

-When these simple Agile delivery metrics are viewed together, you can get a good balanced view of how effectively the technology team is delivering over time.
+When these simple Agile delivery metrics are viewed together, you can get a well-balanced view of how effectively the technology team is delivering over time.

 Sprint Target Completion